bchenSyd/relay-digest-0.9/readme.md

 _initialize
 ```

-what it is saying is that: I've a fragment (with variables#1) , and my parent has passed me a fragment container , e.g.
+what it is saying is that: I've a fragment (with variables#1) , and my parent has passed me a field( where my fragment is defined on) , e.g.
 viewer:{
   __dataId__:'client:1234',  //the field object fragent is defined on
+  counter:10,   //fileds that my parent has queried; shouldn't pass to me as I didn't ask for it
+  name:'bchen'  //would be nice if we can filter these properties out when passing containing field to child
   __fragments__: 2::client   //this is what `$childContainer.getFragment('viewer',varialbes)` gets resolved into from Parent container
   }.
 I'm trying to build up my fragmentPointer so that I can use it to retreive data from store( only I can do that my spec is opaque to my parent).